databrickslabs/pytester/README.md

 a [`Job`](https://databricks-sdk-py.readthedocs.io/en/latest/dbdataclasses/jobs.html#databricks.sdk.service.jobs.Job) instance.

 Keyword Arguments:
-* `notebook_path` (str, optional): The path to the notebook.
-If not provided, a random notebook will be created.
 * `name` (str, optional): The name of the job.
 If not provided, a random name will be generated.
+* `path` (str, optional): The path to the notebook or file used in the job.
+If not provided, a random notebook or file will be created
+* [DEPRECATED: Use `path` instead] `notebook_path` (str, optional): The path to the notebook.
+If not provided, a random notebook will be created.
+* `content` (str, optional): The content of the notebook or file used in the job.
+If not provided, default content of `make_notebook` will be used.
+* `task_type` (type[NotebookTask] | type[SparkPythonTask], optional): The type of task.
+If not provides, `NotebookTask` will be used.
 * `spark_conf` (dict, optional): The Spark configuration of the job.
+If not provided, Spark configuration is not explicitly set.
 * `libraries` (list, optional): The list of libraries to install on the job.
-* other arguments are passed to `WorkspaceClient.jobs.create` method.
+* `tags` (list[str], optional): A list of job tags.
+If not provided, no additional tags will be set on the job.

-If no task argument is provided, a single task with a notebook task will be created, along with a disposable notebook.
+* `tasks` (list[Task], optional): A list of job tags.
+If not provided, a single task with a notebook task will be created, along with a disposable notebook.
 Latest Spark version and a single worker clusters will be used to run this ephemeral job.

 Usage:
 ```python